 Don’ts

 This was briefly mentioned above.
 Recently search engines, Google in particular, have cracked down on spammy, paid links to websites.
-Backlinks with the following may actually hurt your rankings:
+Backlinks with the following may actually hurt your rankings:- From untrusted sites.

 Search engines love a lot of different pages on your website, but don’t try and cheat the system with pages that have the same text but a few keywords changed here or there.